 Japan has a vibrant past full of arts, traditions, rituals that could inspire my designs for the extension of my brand.
 I wanted to make the Japan feature fun and light-hearted like the rest of my brand, while also keeping the identity recognizable.
 I chose to highlight Kai Japanese Cuisine in Philadelphia as the restaurant that would be promoted as a part of the company's mission.

-Since my brand was highlighting Japan as it’s menu of the month, I decided to make the company branding and the “Japan branding” separate.
-By giving the menu stylistic changes, in color palette, pattern, and logo variation, it would give the customer a clear indicator of a new menu change each month.
-I created a distinct fan-shaped wave pattern that would be associated with my menu as well as specific Japanese food icons.
+Since my brand was high-lighting Japan as its menu of the month, I decided to make the company branding and the “Japan branding” separate.
+By giving the menu stylistic changes in color palette, pattern, and logo variation, it would give the customer a clear indicator of a new menu change each month.
+I also created a distinct fan-shaped wave pattern that would be associated with my menu as well as specific Japanese food icons.

 WEB DESIGN

 The website for Ki-dish would be the main way for customers to engage with the products and services we provide, the layout and design would be an essential component of communication.
 I wanted my homepage to flow from topic to topic effortlessly, combining colors and patterns as you scroll, while still keeping the branding consistent.
-I also added fun bouncing hover effects to help engage children and make the website more interactive.
 A structured ordering system and informational guide to our deliverables was a crucial piece to the user experience, as well as keeping our information candid for parents' peace of mind.

 Click on video below to play